 You can expect a long walking from ticket check gate to the platform.
 As a result, the luggage should be light, or at least easy to manage.
 In some small or old train stations, there is not escalator or elevator, so you may have to walk down the stairs with your luggage by yourself.
 Stand by the safe place on the platform for boarding.

 Board the Train – Find Your Carriage and Seat

 Line up to get on train.
 For your convenience, at many railway stations, the carriage numbers are marked on the platform, so that you can locate your carriage quickly.

 Each carriage has the train number and carriage number on it, and you should find your carriage according to the number on your ticket.
 There are stewards on each carriage, you may double check with the stewards whether you get into the correct train and carriage.

 After getting into the carriage, find your seat/sleeper and have your luggage settled on the luggage rack or under the seat.
-Remember to keep your ticket.
-It may be checked on train and you’ll need it to get out off arrival station.
+Remember to keep your ticket, it may be checked on train and you’ll need it to get out the arrival station.